renpy/renpy/sphinx/source/cdd.rst

             The render object to draw.

         `pos`
             The location to draw into.
-This is an (x, y) tuple with the coordinates being pixels relative to the upper-left corner of the target render.
+This is an (x, y) tuple of :ref:`positions <style-property-values>` : integers and
+            ``absolute``\ s are a number of pixels relative to the upper-left corner of the target render, and floats are interpreted as a fraction of the width or height of the target render.

         `main`
             A keyword-only parameter.
 If true, `source` will be displayed